Admission to the roll of solicitors

-We act for trainee solicitors on applications for admission to the Roll.
+We act for trainee solicitors on applications for admission to the roll of solicitors.
 We advise on the effect of the SRA Assessment of Character and Suitability Rules 2019 and the submissions to make.
 We also advise on appeals and we ensure that the submissions and appeals take account of the case law.

 If the SRA adjudicator refuses the application, there is an internal right of appeal to an adjudication committee, and the committee will in appropriate circumstances invite the applicant to an oral hearing so that an explanation for a matter of concern can be provided in person.
 There is a further right of appeal to the High Court.